tmoroney/auto-subs/README.md

        Workspace -> Scripts -> auto-subs

 2. Move your playhead to the **start** and then **end** of the segment to subtitle, clicking the `Add In/Out Marker` button for each.
-3. Click `Generate Subtitles` in the script UI.
+3. Click `Generate Subtitles` to transcribe the video.

 ## Automatic Setup
 > [!NOTE]